ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Introduction

-\textbf{4) Strong performance while maintaining low memory cost.} Our memory-efficient approach achieves state-of-the-art on various search spaces and datasets across \textbf{15} benchmarks.
-We will provide the source code and hyperparameter settings to make our work reproducible.
+\textbf{4) Strong performance while maintaining low memory cost.} Tested on the popular settings\footnote{Independently search under different random seeds instead of multiple training of a single best-searched model.} for NAS \cite{zela2020understanding,lindauer2020best,chu2021darts}, our approach achieves state-of-the-art on various search spaces and datasets across \textbf{15} benchmarks.
+Our approach is fast, robust, and memory efficient.
+Compared with GDAS and PC-DARTS, our approach costs \textbf{26\%} and \textbf{38\%} lower memory in the standard search space of DARTS respectively.
+The source code will be made publicly available.